BLOGGING STILL GOOD?

 The rise of social media, video sharing, and streaming (YouTube, Twitch, Facebook, Instagram, Twitter) seem to have replaced blogging, but that is not the truth – Blogging has only evolved.

 So, is blogging still relevant?
 What is the future of blogging?
 Should we move away and concentrate on the “popular mainstream media” instead?
-For the many of you who are wondering about the future of online contents, or planning to start a blog – Let us explore the various sides of it in this guide.
+For the many of you who are wondering about the future of online content, or planning to start a blog – Let us explore the various sides of it in this guide.
 Read on!

 TABLE OF CONTENTS